surfer190/fixes/docs/linux/python-linux-exit-codes.md

 ---
 # Python Linux Exit Codes

+> If a program exits with a non-zero code - it was not successful

 Sometimes you need to create scripts that give an exit status code to the calling program.
 Here is some info with [exit codes with special meaning](http://tldp.org/LDP/abs/html/exitcodes.html)